flyteorg/flyte/flytectl/docs/source/gen/flytectl_update_project.rst

 ::

- flytectl update project unknown-project --archiveProject
+ flytectl update project unknown-project --archive

 Update projects.(project/projects can be used interchangeably in these commands)